Teachers & Staff

 A garden requires patient labor and attention.
 Plants do not grow merely to satisfy ambitions or to fulfill good intentions.
 They thrive because someone expended effort on them.

 Liberty Hyde Bailey

 Miss Blair and Miss Sarah have been long time friends and co-workers.
 Together they have over 25 years of experience in Montessori teaching and early education.
 With support from family and friends, they decided it was time to venture out and open their own school, Wildflower Montessori, in November 2017.
-They had full intentions of eventually grow their school over the course of a few years; but to their surprise, only six months later, they were presented with an opportunity to expand into an adjacent building west of their original one.
-Here they are in November 2018, only one year later, standing in their bright, beautiful, brand new building with over forty new students and fourteen new employees who have recently joined the Wildflower Family.
+They had full intentions of eventually growing their school over the course of a few years; but to their surprise, only six months later, they were presented with an opportunity to expand into an adjacent building west of their original one.
+In November 2018, only one year later, they are standing in their bright, beautiful, brand new building with over fifty new students and fifteen new employees who have recently joined the Wildflower Family.
 They could not be more excited and proud of what they've been able to accomplish in the first year and a half of their journey as business partners.
-None of this would be possible without the encouragement and support from their families, friends, students and employees.
+None of this would be possible without the encouragement and support from their families, friends, students and dedicated employees.

 Owning my own school and creating a space for families and their children to feel safe, loved and comfortable was always a dream of mine.
 In January 2017 our good friends and business partners, Sarah and Ryan Jordan, decided it was time for us all to make that dream come true.
 Wildflower Montessori is a space for children to grow, laugh, learn and be loved unconditionally.
 As parents, the hardest choice to make is “who will care for my child while I am at work?”
 At the end of the day, our hope is that families feel at ease making the decision for Wildflower Montessori to be a part of their lives.